kevtan/vscode/README.md

 > It looks like the solution was to add the project directory to the PYTHONPATH environment variable.
 This causes the project directory to get added to `sys.path` and makes the modules defined in it importable.

+#### Language Servers

+If you open the settings, you can choose the Python language server to use.
+Your two options are *Jedi* and *Microsoft*.
+Here are some considerations to take into account when making the decision of which language server you are going to use:

+- One
+- Two
+- Three

 ### C